Telephone: +44 (0)118 921 2264

 Among various diseases, a latex fixation test can be used for the serologic diagnosis of rheumatoid arthritis – a long-term autoimmune disorder that affects joints by causing pain, swelling and stiffness.

 The test can be also used for rapid detection of bacterial antigens in body fluids to recognise and treat diseases such as pneumococcal infection, Haemophilus influenza type b (which is recognised as a factor in number serious diseases such as blood poisoning, infection of the lungs or infection of the lining surrounding the heart), or the presence of K1 antigens.

 To ensure the most accurate results, the purchasing of high-quality equipment is required.
 At Lorne Labs, we distribute a range of CE Marked latex side-agglutination kits for the detection of ASO, Rheumatoid Factor, C-Reactive Proteins and IM.

 One of them is Lorne Lab’s Strep-Check Kit, which can be used for identification of Streptococci, Lancefield’s groups A, B, C, D, F and G.

 Streptococci carry group-specific carbohydrate antigens in their cell walls and after extraction, using a specially developed enzyme preparation, these antigens will agglutinate latex particles coated with the corresponding antibody.
 In the Strep-Check kit, the different reagents are coated with the specific antibody and will agglutinate in the presence of the enzymatically-extracted antigen.
 All the reagents are supplied at optimal dilution for use with all recommended techniques without the need for further dilution or addition.

-For further information on Lorne’s Latex Agglutination tests or to place an order from within the UK, contact us here.
+For further information on Lorne’s Latex Agglutination tests or to place an order from within the UK, e-mail our team of experts HQ.
 If you're outside the UK, find and contact your nearest distributor by visiting our distributors page.< Back to blog list